Get insider access

 If you only print occasionally and just want something cheap to get the job done, we recommend the Epson Expression Home XP-5200.
 It's a simple all-in-one with Wi-Fi and USB connectivity and a basic 8.5" x 11" flatbed scanner.
 It produces high-quality documents, prints decently fast at 15 black or seven color pages per minute, and supports automatic duplex printing.
 For photo printing, it can reproduce very fine details and a fairly wide range of colors, but its color accuracy isn't great, and printed pictures look grainy.

 The main downside of cheap printers is their low page yields, and that's very much the case here.
 A set of ink gets you about 250 black and 190 color prints, so it isn't ideal for large print loads, as you'll have to replace the cartridges often.
-It costs little to maintain over time because the cartridges are cheap; it just requires more maintenance, meaning you might have to interrupt your print jobs often to change the cartridges.
+Because the cartridges are cheap, the printer costs little to maintain over time; it just requires more maintenance, meaning you might have to interrupt your print jobs often to change the cartridges.

 5. Best Epson Photo Printer

-If you want to print photos, get the Epson EcoTank Photo ET-8550, one of the best EcoTank printers we've tested.
-It uses gray and Photo Black ink in addition to the usual cyan, magenta, yellow, and black, producing extremely detailed and colorful photos.
+The best Epson photo printer we've tested is the Epson EcoTank Photo ET-8550.
+This all-in-one supertank model uses gray and photo black ink in addition to the usual cyan, magenta, yellow, and black, producing extremely detailed and colorful photos.
 It tends to oversaturate colors slightly, so while photos look visually pleasing, they're not the most color-accurate.
 Printing a 4" x 6" photo takes less than a minute, and the printer supports various paper sizes up to 13" x 19", which is great for printing posters.
-You don't need to worry about high maintenance costs as it's a supertank model with amazing page yields and cheap ink.
+You don't need to worry about high maintenance costs as a full ink tank yields thousands of prints, and replacement ink is cheap.

 Of course, although it's primarily for photo printing, you can still use it in an office setting.
 The downside is that you only get a flatbed scanner, so scanning multi-page and double-sided documents can be extremely time-consuming.
 It doesn't require much maintenance; just ensure you print often enough to prevent the printheads from clogging.
 If you don't need wide format printing and want to save money, you can get the cheaper Epson EcoTank Photo ET-8500 variant.
-It performs exactly like the ET-8550; however, it only supports paper sizes up to 8.5" x 11" and has a smaller 8.5" x 11.7" flatbed scanner.
+It performs exactly like the ET-8550, making it one of the best Epson EcoTank printers we've tested; however, it only supports paper sizes up to 8.5" x 11" and has a smaller 8.5" x 11.7" flatbed scanner.

 Compared To Other Brands